PetterTech/blog/content/posts/2014-08-30-powercli-get-cluster-alarms.md

 }
 ```

-The output will be the same, but since it&#8217;s a function you can manipulate the data further.
+The output will be the same, but since it's a function you can manipulate the data further.
 For example if you only want alarms related to the clusters themselves:

 [<img decoding="async" loading="lazy" class="aligncenter size-full wp-image-607" alt="get-clusteralarms-filter" src="http://cloud.kemta.net/wp-uploads/get-clusteralarms-filter.png" width="890" height="141" />][2]